 I’ll be honest, after cooking a traditional meal for over 20 people on Thanksgiving our freezer filled with leftovers has come in very handy this week!
-I have had zero desire to cook, hopefully I’ll get back into serving some good home cooked meals by the time Ray gets back from traveling!
-Meanwhile we got busy making some gingerbread houses and hot cocoa gifts in a mason jar.
-We will definitely be putting the hot cocoa to use with rain foretasted for the weekend.
+I have had zero desire to cook, hopefully, I’ll get back into serving some good home-cooked meals by the time Ray gets back from traveling!
+Meanwhile, we got busy making some gingerbread houses and hot cocoa gifts in a mason jar.
+We will definitely be putting the hot cocoa to use with rain forecasted for the weekend.

 We still need to hang our lights in the front of the house but until then our front door is ready.